abasith99/2022_IBM_Code_Challenge_TravelMate/README.md

 'Step 4' : Provide details in respective fields and submit the form.
 The predicted location will be displayed on the screen.

+## Problems faced during development

+- Less accurate as dataset is small
+- Need to give time, locations in dataset
+- Time may vary according to the traffic and block

+## Future plans

+-Inclusion of optimisation to already made travel plans.
+-Time prediction based on traffic blocks in the passenger routes.
+-A facility for the passengers to add the experience so that others get an idea about the route.
+-An online chat support to the passengers

+## Contributors

-Abdul basith, *NSS College of Engineering, Palakkad* Swathy S, *NSS College of Engineering, Palakkad* Devanand NS, *NSS College of Engineering, Palakkad* Harikrishnan G, *NSS College of Engineering, Palakkad* Sandra T, *NSS College of Engineering, Palakkad*
+- Abdul basith, *NSS College of Engineering, Palakkad*
+- Swathy S, *NSS College of Engineering, Palakkad*
+- Devanand NS, *NSS College of Engineering, Palakkad*
+- Sandra T, *NSS College of Engineering, Palakkad*
+- Harikrishnan G, *NSS College of Engineering, Palakkad*

-##License
+## License

 This repository is licensed under Apache License, v2.0.
-See LICENSE for full licensing text.
+See [LICENSE]() for full licensing text.